SamuelNaiwo/Disaster-Recovery-Plan/README.md

 )
 ```

-3. Run the following command in your terminal to upload a file. `python3 delete_file.py`
+3. Run the following command in your terminal to delete a bucket. `python3 delete_bucket.py`